MemoryGroup/442repo/app/src/main/res/raw/README.md

   eight.mp3
   nine.mp3
   ```
+-Please place these files in a folder labeled numbers.

 -You must have all 26 letters recorded as separate mp3 files and named as shown below:
   ```